ukates/final-project/README.md

 - [ ] Keep an eye on your notifications so that you can continue conversations on your own **Issue** but also on the **Issues** in which you have given feedback.
 When you receive a :+1: from the professor, you can begin implementing.

-## Week 2
+## Part 2

-Your goals for Week 2 of the final project should be:
+Your goals for Part 2 of the final project should be:
 * finalize your design from Week 1
 * implement your final project (this is the coding portion!)
 * solicit feedback from classmates
 * provide feedback to classmates

-### :bangbang: Deliverables for Week 2
+### :bangbang: Deliverables for Part 2
- To achieve your week 1 goals, complete the following for credit:
+ To achieve your part 2 goals, complete the following for credit:

 - [ ] Clone the `final-project` repository from your own fork.
 This will download a copy of the repo to your computer so you can begin adding files.
 Just like we've done in previous projects.